The above links connect to various places that those of a philosophical bent might like to go.

 Christianity would have us agree that we are miserable sinners, doomed unless we turn to God (through Jesus).
 Hinduism would have us discover that our own personal reality is God!
 Famous thinkers like Richard Dawkins and Stephen Hawking tell us that both are wrong, that God is a human invention.
 But their arguments do not tell us how it all started, or more importantly, why.
 Or what are we made of — only some stuff about chance and quantum probability.
 But who/what created 'probability'?
 Who/what created the 'laws of physics'?
 These big thinkers tell us that God doesn't exist, but all they are actually telling us is that their particular definition of God doesn't exist — which I am sure is true!
 But that doesn't mean that some fundamental nature of our being (which one could call God or any name you like), doesn't exist.
 It just means that they have defined God in a particular way, which they can then dispute the existence of.
 The fact is, anything that can be thought of, including their own mind, must be made of something!
 So you go back to whatever is the basic 'substance' of which everything is made.
 The name is not really relevant because that also must be made out of whatever you are naming.
 The action of naming it is even made out of 'it'.

-Scientists require proof of things, but can we call observations like this 'self-evident' because they need no proof – i.e. it is an undeniable experience that we exist, however much we may try to discuss or disprove it.
+Scientists require proof of things, but we can call observations like this 'self-evident' because they need no proof – i.e. it is an undeniable experience that we exist, however much we may try to discuss or disprove it.
 Are you conscious?
-No physicist has yet defined or explained what consciousness is, but we certainly know we have it when someone stands on our toe!
+No physicist or philosopher has yet defined or explained what consciousness is, but we certainly know we have it when someone stands on our toe!

 One thinker tried all his life to include the idea of God in Physics – Einstein.
 In his famous equation E=mc² he identified that everything is a form of energy: every 'thing' – i.e. every bit of 'matter'.
 He announced his discovery that energy can change its form but cannot itself be created or destroyed.

 These words are virtually a description of the Hindu view that everything is a form of God.
 And what about Christianity, stating its belief in "one God, maker of heaven and earth and of all things visible and invisible".
-To put this another way, God's form, or shape, is not only us, but also whatever appears in front of us: whatever we hear, feel and experience.
+To put this another way, God's form, or shape, is not only us, but also whatever appears in front of us or inside us: whatever we hear, feel and experience.
 You would expect God to have a pretty interesting shape, wouldn't you?
-Look around!
+You are looking at it!
 Don't forget to include consciousness, feelings and experiences.

 So if the word 'God' sounds a bit loaded with religious ideas, we could use the word 'Energy'.
 Who doesn't believe that there is energy?
-Einstein pointed out that everything (including us) is made of it.
+Einstein pointed out that everything (including all of you and me) is made of it.
 It's nice that E=mc² links Energy, Matter and Light.
 Sounds very hippy, doesn't it?
-But it is physics fact, tested to the limits of our current ability to observe.
+But it is Physics fact, tested to the limits of our current ability to observe.
 The atomic bomb is proof of the theory.
-And the accuracy needed for space travel has come from the accuracy of Einstein's equations.
+And the accuracy needed for space travel and even SatNavs has come from the accuracy of Einstein's equations.

 Well — returning from science to a human consideration — if we are all made of energy/God, we must, in fact, BE that Energy/God!
+How can we not?
+Which bit of us is outside this fundamental nature?
 Hmmmm.
 Do we FEEL like God?
 No?
 Why not, if we truly are?
 The reason seems to be: it's all because of the mind...

 The Mind